Best Random Orbital Sanders 2026

 The Best Random Orbital Sander

-Random orbital sanders are an excellent, and in my opinion crucial, addition to your power tools arsenal and they should be a pillar of your sander selection.
+Random orbital sanders are an excellent — and in my opinion crucial — addition to your power tools arsenal and they should be a pillar of your sander selection.
 While you already know these are some of my favorite tools and it really is hard to pick a winner, I have to go with the Bosch GET75-6N.
-I’ve never had a random orbital sander that could take on small and bigger tasks as easily and quickly as this one, from removing hard material in seconds to the stunning finishing this thing leaves – I’ll even say it’s perfect.
-No scratches, no marks, no visible patterns, just a smooth and shiny end result.
-I’ve been using it as my main orbital ever since I got it, and it certainly feels like it will last just as much as the DEVS, which is still kicking beautifully after more than a decade – it hasn’t broken down once.
-A beast of a machine that I wouldn’t trade for any other, the best orbital sander I’ve ever had alongside the Bosch 1250DEVS.
+I’ve never had a random orbital sander that could take on small and bigger tasks as easily and quickly as this one — from removing hard material in seconds to the stunning finishing it leaves.
+I’ll even say it’s perfect: no scratches, no marks, no visible patterns, just a smooth and shiny end result.
+I’ve been using it as my main orbital ever since I got it and it certainly feels like it will last just as much as the DEVS, which is still kicking beautifully after more than a decade without breaking down once.
+A beast of a machine that I wouldn’t trade for any other — the best orbital sander I’ve ever had alongside the Bosch 1250DEVS.

 Top 15 Orbital Sander Reviews